Lipdroid/basic-personal-website/CONTENT-GUIDE.md

    - `index.html` (scrolling section - lines 800-809)
    - `portfolio.html` (grid section - add new card)

-### To Update Brand Logos:
+### To Update Brand Logos (Tools Powered By Section):
 1. Add your logo images to `images/thumbs/` folder
+2. Use PNG format with transparent background
-2. Update paths in `index.html` lines 785-790
+3. Update paths in `index.html` lines 785-790
+4. Also update `config.js` toolsPoweredBy.logos array
-3. Recommended size: 400x400px PNG with transparent background
+5. Recommended size: 400x400px PNG with transparent background

+### To Update Footer Images:
+1. Add your images to `images/footer/` folder (separate from brand logos)
+2. Update paths in `index.html` lines ~1359-1364
+3. Also update `config.js` footer.imageGrid array
+4. Recommended size: 400x600px or similar
+5. These are independent from the brand logos

 ### To Update Profile Photo:
 1. Add your photo to `images/fulls/` folder